catsout/wallpaper-engine-kde-plugin/README.md

 ### How to use:
 1. Use steam+proton or wine+steam
 2. Buy and install wallpaper engine
+3. Subscribe some wallpapers
-3. Select steam library dir(like .local/share/Steam) in plugin
+4. Select steam library dir(like .local/share/Steam) in plugin
-4. Enjoy
+5. Enjoy

 ### Install